Hammerling-Research-Group/dlq/README.md

 $ cd dlq
 ```

-Once cloned, go into the `dlq` folder and open `DLQ.Rproj` by double clicking it.
+4. Once cloned, go into the `dlq` folder and open `DLQ.Rproj` by double clicking it.
 This should open a new RStudio session, with `DLQ.Rproj` set as the root.

-In the session, navigate to the `Files` tab and then open the `R` subdirectory.
-Start by opening and running the `MAIN_1_simulate.R` script. *Note*: For details on these scripts, see the `Code Structure` section below.
-Then, proceed to and run the `MAIN_2_DLQ.R` script.
+5. In the session, navigate to the `Files` tab and then open the `R` subdirectory.
+     - Start by opening and running the `MAIN_1_simulate.R` script (*For details on these scripts, see the `Code Structure` section below*).
+     - Then, proceed to and run the `MAIN_2_DLQ.R` script

 ## Code Structure